Storing the BitLocker key safe is essential. Here’re the steps to back up the BitLocker recovery key from the Control panel and PowerShell command.

 That is it.
 You’ve successfully backed up the BitLocker recovery key.
-Open the saved file and you will see the key under the Recovery Key heading.
-I’ve highlighted that part in the image below.
-This is the key you should enter when you forgot or lost the BitLocker password.
+Open the saved file, and see the key under the Recovery Key heading.
+I’ve highlighted that part in the below image.
+You should enter this key when you forget or lose the BitLocker password.

-1. First, open the Start Menu, search for “PowerShell", right-click on the result and select "Run as Administrator” option.
+1. First, open the Start Menu, search for “PowerShell,” right-click on the result, and choose the “Run as Administrator” option.
 This will open an elevated PowerShell window.

-2. In the PowerShell window and execute below command after replacing the “<DriveLetter>” with the drive letter of the BitLocker encrypted drive.
+2. In the PowerShell window, execute the below command after replacing the “<DriveLetter>” with the drive letter of the BitLocker encrypted drive.

 (Get-BitLockerVolume -MountPoint <DriveLetter>).KeyProtector > $env:UserProfile\Desktop\BitLocker_Recovery_Key.txt

-3. As soon as you execute the file, the BitLocker recovery key will be saved as a text file to your desktop.
+3. Once you execute the file, the BitLocker recovery key will be saved as a text file to your desktop.
 You will not see any response in the PowerShell window.
 You can close it.

-If you like this article, do check out how to lock folder in Windows without using BitLocker.
+If you like this article, check out how to lock a folder in Windows without using BitLocker.